- Focus and Scope

 Article Withdrawal Policy; Corrections and Retractions

-IJIMEAM has established policies for handling article withdrawal, retraction, removal, and replacement.
-These standards are outlined in our policy guidelines HERE.
+IJIMEAM has established clear policies for handling article withdrawal, retraction, removal, and replacement.
+Full details of these policies can be found on our Article Withdrawal Policy page.

 Copy Editing and Proofreading